 Keith Haring Art

-If you're planning a special Fourth of July table why not mix it up a bit from the regular stars-and-stripes theme?
+If you're planning our decorating this 4th of July, why not mix it up a bit from the regular stars-and-stripes theme?
 For some fun exploration of art history, here's a tablemat project that you and your child can create together.
 This activity takes its inspiration from the modern artist Keith Haring, who created exuberant paintings of people moving and dancing.
-Help your child create a tablemat decorated with "Haring figures" and stars in celebration of the Fourth of July that you can use year after year!
+Help your child create a table mat decorated with "Haring figures" and stars in celebration of the 4th of July that you can use year after year!

 What You Need: